Engineering-Research-and-Development/iotagent-opcua/roadmap.md

 the product planned for **May 2020**:

 -  Upgrade from Node 8=>10
--  Enabling multicore support for Northbound Communication
+-  Enabling multicore support for the Northbound communication
--  Features imrpovement and Bug Fixing from validation scenarios
+-  Features improvement and Bug Fixing from validation scenarios

 ## Medium term